artcuddy/project2-blackjack/README.md

   + All fonts are from [Google Fonts](https://fonts.google.com/ "Google Fonts")

 + Media and Libraries
-  + Background digital artwork created by my son Alfie Cuddy (12 Years Old)
+  + Background digital artwork of King Dice created by my son Alfie Cuddy (12 Years Old)
   + Popup notifications created with [Sweet Alert 2](https://sweetalert2.github.io/ "Sweet Alert 2")
   + Inspiration for the game build from this tutorial by Ethan Jarrel on [Hackernoon](https://hackernoon.com/blackjack-application-with-javascript-2c76db51dea7 "Hackernoon")
   + Cards created with [Deck of Cards API](https://deckofcardsapi.com/ "Deck of Cards API")